Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Margaritaville

-Their menu is filled with bright Caribbean flavors like chicken egg rolls, shrimp, and fish tacos as well as flavorful burgers.
-Take home one of Margaritaville’s 45-ounce souvenir blender cups with a dispensing spout or visit the adjacent 3,000-square-foot retail store.
+Their food menu is filled with bright and sprightly Caribbean flavors as well.
+They have dishes like chicken egg rolls, shrimp, and fish tacos, as well as flavorful burgers.

 • Price Range: $$